vdiazroa/csv-json-table-generator-converter/README.md

 Using **TableFromForm() Class** without any option as argument, this instance will use the default container (#cointainer-1)

-how there is no data provide in options, it will generate an empty form where it can be added some data to generate the table => UNCLEAR quieres decir "si no hay data en "options" ?
+how there is no data provide in options, it will generate an empty form where it can be added some data to generate the table

 ```
 const table2 = new TableFromForm();